Danielle Slaton: Coaching career

 In 2005, Slaton served as an assistant coach at Evergreen Valley High School in San Jose, California where she helped lead the team to its first county tournament win in school history.
 She spent six months as assistant and head coach for the Capital Area Soccer in Raleigh, North Carolina.
 In 2006, Slaton joined the coaching staff of Northwestern University as assistant coach.

 Broadcasting career

 In 2010, Slaton joined the Big Ten Network as a soccer analyst.

 In 2014, Slaton was named a sports analyst for Fox Soccer for the 2014 CONCACAF Women's Championship.
 She also served as analyst for Fox during the 2015 Algarve Cup.
 In February 2015, Slaton joined the broadcasting team for "Chicago Fire Weekly" on ESPN Chicago and was the sideline analyst for the Fire on Comcast SportsNet Chicago.

 In March 2016, Slaton became an analyst for San Jose Earthquakes home broadcasts on San Francisco-based regional sports networks Comcast SportsNet California and Comcast SportsNet Bay Area (since renamed NBC Sports California and NBC Sports Bay Area).
-Slaton is also a soccer analyst for the Pac-12 network.
+Slaton was also a soccer analyst for the Pac-12 Network.

 Slaton served as a match analyst for Fox Sports for the 2019 FIFA Women's World Cup in France.
+She was a commentator for MLS Season Pass on Apple TV in 2023.